zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

         def display_cw_logo(self):
             return 'CubicWeb' in self.description

-Here :
+In this example:

 * we used convenience :func:`fetch_config` function to tell which attributes should be prefetched by the ORM when looking for some related entities of this type, and how they should be ordered

-* we overrided standard `dc_title` method, used in various place in the interface to display the entity (though in this case the default implementation would have had the same result)
+* we overrode the standard `dc_title` method, used in various place in the interface to display the entity (though in this case the default implementation would have had the same result)